 As transmission of CMV disease is associated with cellular components, donations manufactured into fresh frozen plasma, cryoprecipitate and other plasma-derived blood components do not require CMV screening.

 All cellular products in Australia are leucodepleted.
 Neither leucodepletion nor seronegativity for CMV completely eliminates risk of CMV transmission.
 Some data suggest CMV seronegative components and leucodepleted components have equivalent risk of CMV transmission.
+Whether using a combination of leucocyte depletion and CMV-seronegative components provides any additional safety benefits is unknown.
+For at-risk patients early detection of CMV infection by polymerase chain reaction (PCR) monitoring should be considered.

 When should I use this modification?

-Recipients of intrauterine red cell transfusions
+Recipients of intrauterine transfusions IUT;

 For further details, consult the ANZSBT Guidelines for Transfusion and Immunohaematology and Laboratory Practice (2016).